|Degrees:||Ph.D. (Carleton University), M.A. (University of Ottawa), BSocSc (University of Ottawa)|

 Johnston, M.S.
 (2014).
 “Telling masculine tales”: Tracing my embodied experience as a psychiatric ward security guard through ethnographic narrative writing.
 Sociology Mind, 4(2), 161-173.

-Gervais, C., Johnston, M.S., Romano, E., Dastouri, S., & McGowran, L. (accepted).
+Gervais, C., Johnston, M.S., Romano, E., Dastouri, S., & McGowran, L. (2020).
 Beyond judgment: How parents and professionals negotiate In/Exclusion and [In]Security among youth who sexually offend.
-In C. Côté-Lussier, D. Moffette, & J. Piché (eds.), Contemporary Criminological Issues: Moving Beyond Insecurity and Exclusion.
+In C. Côté-Lussier, D. Moffette, & J. Piché (eds.), Contemporary Criminological Issues: Moving Beyond Insecurity and Exclusion (pp. 119-144).
 Ottawa: University of Ottawa Press.

 Johnston, M.S.
 (2018).
 Politics and tensions of doing transgender research: Lessons learned by a straight-white-cisgender man.
 In S. Kleinknecht, L.J. van den Scott, & C.B.
 Sanders (eds.), The Craft of Qualitative Research: A Handbook (pp. 85-91).
 Toronto: Canadian Scholars’ Press.